-- 5.8 Car parks, including those at train stations, offer marketing opportunities to businesses; for example, orientation maps with key shops and services identified. - 5.9 If cycling within the town centre is to be encouraged then cycle parking facilities should also be made available.
+5.8 Car parks, including those at train stations, offer their own marketing opportunities for the town centre; for example, orientation maps with key shops and services identified.

-- Air quality is an issue for Musselburgh town centre with action required to improve air quality through an Air Quality Management Area; - Traffic levels in Musselburgh town centre are high because there are few alternative routes and if streets within the town centre continue to be affected by air quality issues alternatives may need to be explored; - Bus stop congestion arises from the number of buses serving particular stops.
-Additional and relocated stops would help to alleviate this problem; - There is a need to maintain or improve parking availability and better manage and enforce the supply and turnover of short stay parking facilities in the town; - Time restricted parking should be introduced to some town centre car parks to deter all day parking and free up availability for town centre users; - Parking enforcement requires to be reviewed by East Lothian Council; - Directional signage and signs naming town centre car parks should be reviewed and improved; - There are marketing opportunities for businesses at town centre car parks.
+- Air quality is being closely monitored at identified locations in the town centre to establish whether an Air Quality Management Area requires to be declared; - Traffic levels in Musselburgh are high because there are few alternative routes; - Bus stop congestion arises from the number of buses serving particular stops.
+Additional stops would help to alleviate this problem; - There is a need to better manage and enforce the supply and turnover of short stay parking facilities in the town; - Time restricted parking should be introduced to some town centre car parks to deter all day parking and free up availability for town centre users; - Parking enforcement will be undertaken by East Lothian Council at public car parks; - Directional signage to town centre car parks should be reviewed: - There are marketing opportunities for the town centre at car parks.

-- Continue to monitor air quality in Musselburgh town centre and extend the operation and influence of the SCOOT system to improve traffic flow in the town centre (Aim 3); - Traffic flow and management to be reviewed as part of an action plan to improve air quality; (Aims 2,3) - Review the number and location of bus stops throughout Musselburgh town centre to reduce bus stop congestion and bus queues at a single stop (Aim 3); - Review Musselburgh town centre car park operation to introduce short stay to increase turnover and parking availability at some car parks (Aim 1); - Review parking enforcement.
+- Monitor air quality issues in Musselburgh town centre and extend the operation and influence of the SCOOT system to improve traffic flow in the town centre (Aim 3); - Review the number and location of bus stops throughout Musselburgh town centre to reduce bus stop congestion and build up of buses at a single stop (Aim 3); - Review Musselburgh town centre car park operation to introduce short stay to increase turnover and parking availability at some car parks.
+Review associated parking enforcement.
 (Aim 1).